PdxCodeGuild/class_llama/0 Intro/8 - Version Control.md

 The .gitignore file contains a list of files that should not be tracked by git.
 These could be files with sensitive data such as api keys, passwords, phone numbers.
 It may also be project files and temporary files created during compilation.

 The .gitkeep isn't a special file to Git, it's only a placeholder.
 Git does not allow one to commit and push empty folders, so the easiest way to ensure a folder is put into a repo is to create a blank file inside of it, and commit and push that.
 So people started creating this file and calling it .gitkeep so that the repo keeps the folder.

+## Exercise

+Create your own folder in the `code` folder of our class repository.
+You'll use this folder to post your labs as you work on them.
+For now, you don't have anything to post, so you'll have to create a `.gitkeep` file.
+For this exercise, practice using the command line.
+You may not use Windows Explorer, the Finder, VS Code, or any other desktop programs.

+1. Clone the class repo to your own project folder on your computer.
+2. Use the command line to create your own folder in the `code` folder.
+Name it your first name, all lower case.
+3. Add a `.gitkeep` file inside your new folder so that Git can track it.
+4. Add, commit, and push your changes to the class repo on GitHub.
+Remember that Git will make you `pull` changes from the server before you can `push` your own changes up to the server.

+You'll have completed this exercise when you have a folder for yourself on the class repo on GitHub.
+This folder is where you will write, store, and push your lab files as you work on them.